-The first year helps you to learn about the plants, their healing properties, how to grow them, harvest them sustainably and make medicine from them and using direct perception to learn about our plant allies is a central theme to the course.
+The first year helps you to learn about the plants, their healing properties, how to grow them, harvest them sustainably and make medicine from them; using direct perception to learn about our plant allies is a central theme to the course.

-- History and philosophy the roots of healing; history of medicine and herbal medicine; reductionism, modernism, post modernism and the place of science; different approaches to science and consilience; traditional uses of plants by our ancestors and the Celtic tradition; comparison of core techniques and wisdom from different cultures, including an examination of what tends to be termed plant shamanism although this is a rather incorrect term; the sacred ordinary and plants as spiritual beings and healers - Ethics the healer's way: Rigorous self-examination; the ego and holism. - How plants work: Botany, ecology, habitats, habitat restoration, sustainable use, the web of nature, chemistry, how plants make medicine, cultivation, and sustainable wild crafting. - Herbal pharmacy: Plant constituents, processing and making therapeutic preparations. - Materia medica: the holistic therapeutics of medicinal plants and their different forms (including infusions, tinctures, essential oils, aromatic waters, macerated oils, talcs, salts, smudge, incense, syrups, vinegars). - Energetics and working with the plants to heal spiritually, mentally, emotionally, and physically
+History and philosophy - the roots of healing; history of medicine and herbal medicine; reductionism and the place of science; different approaches to science and consilience; traditional uses of plants by our ancestors; comparison of core techniques and wisdom from different cultures; the sacred ordinary and plants as spiritual beings and healers.

+- Ethics the healer's way: Rigorous self-examination; the ego and holism. - How plants work: Botany, ecology, habitats, habitat restoration, sustainable use, the web of nature, chemistry, how plants make medicine, cultivation, and sustainable wild crafting. - Herbal pharmacy: Plant constituents, processing and making therapeutic preparations. - Materia medica: the holistic therapeutics of medicinal plants and their different forms (including infusions, tinctures, essential oils, aromatic waters, macerated oils, talcs, salts, smudge, incense, syrups, vinegars). - Energetics and working with the plants to heal spiritually, mentally, emotionally, and physically